jritter/blogposts/ssh-dynamic-port-forwarding/socks-jump.md

 ## Enter Dynamic Port Forwarding

-Having explored the previous two approaches and learned about the disadvantages of them, t would be great to have a third option which brings us the best of both worlds:
+Having explored the previous two approaches and learned about the disadvantages of them, it would be great to have a third option which brings us the best of both worlds:

 * The browser of the workstation can be used
 * Connectivity and DNS situation should be the same as on the Jump server